Biovica is a biotech company focused on the development of biomarkers for prediction of outcome and monitoring of efficacy in the field of oncology.

 Biovica is a biotech company founded in 2009, focused on providing biomarkers and tools to better evaluate cancer therapies and predict treatment response.
 Biovica aim to contribute to personalized healthcare and better outcome for cancer patients by improved evaluation of therapy response and minimizing overtreatment.

-Biovica has developed the DiviTum™ technology with the goal to complement standard diagnostic tools used to monitor treatment response in women with advanced breast cancer, aiming to provide important complementary information about tumor proliferation rate before it changes can be detected by imaging.
+Biovica has developed the DiviTum™ technology with the goal to complement standard diagnostic tools used to monitor treatment response in women with advanced breast cancer, aiming to provide important complementary information about tumor proliferation rate before it changes and can be detected by imaging.

 An unmet need for novel diagnostics